Bombay Sapphire: Production

 Until 2013, production and bottling of Bombay Sapphire was contracted out by Bacardi to G&J Greenall in Warrington, Cheshire.
 However, in 2011, plans were announced to move the manufacturing process to a new facility at Laverstoke Mill in Laverstoke, Hampshire.
 These plans included the restoration of the former Portal's paper mill at the proposed site and the construction of a visitor centre.

+Bombay Sapphire is produced by vapor infusing botanicals into 96.3% ABV wheat grain neutral spirit purchased from a third party supplier.

 Planning permission was granted in February 2012, and the centre opened to the public in the autumn of 2014.
 The visitor centre included a new construction by Thomas Heatherwick of two glasshouses for plants used as botanicals in the production of Bombay Sapphire gin.
 As part of the transfer of production, two of Greenall's stills were moved from Warrington to Laverstoke.

 After production was shifted to Laverstoke, bottling of the drink remained contracted out by G&J Greenall, with the undiluted gin being tankered to Warrington for dilution and bottling.
 Bottling has subsequently been shifted to Glasgow in Scotland.